gbirke/git-rebase-training/README.md

 This is useful if you want to see where unmerged branches branched off the main tree.

-`git switch main && git reset --hard origin/main` will reset the repository to its initial state.
+`git switch main && git reset --hard origin/main && ./delete-branches.sh`
+will reset the repository to its initial state and remove all branches from lessons you started.

 TODO

-- Lesson descriptions
+- Short Lesson descriptions here
-- Prerequisites (Git, some command line experience, command line editor).
-- Introductory explanation (merges (with `--no-ff` to simulate pull requests), what are "pull requests" (moderated merges), `git log`, `git branch` for listing branches; we don't teach how to commit in this tutorial)
+- Introductory explanation (merges (with `--no-ff` to simulate pull requests), what are "pull requests" (moderated merges)
-- Explain how to reset
-- Explain how to start a lesson
-- Explain the different files in a lesson: README describes the task, HOWTO describes the steps.
-Things are separated into files to accommodate different learning levels and
-	styles: figuring out on your own, following step-by-step, doing the exercise in repetitive intervals to help you remember all the parameters and steps.
 - Explain how this works ()